Showing posts sorted by relevance for query Exchequer. Sort by date Show all posts

 Photo due diligence failure: Tony Abbott (b 1957; Australian prime-minister 2013-2015) photographed (left) outside the Reject Shop, Canberra, Australia, June 2015.
 There was some prescience in the image because some three months later, the Liberal Party ejected him as leader and thus from the prime-ministership.
 In this case, the failure of due diligence was among those minders who arranged the photo-opportunity although it’s surprising Mr Abbott’s political antennae seems not to have been sensitive.

 Photo due diligence success: Lindsay Lohan at Christian Siriano’s fashion show, New York City, February 2023.
-This one could be used in a case study of how to tick the due diligence boxes: (1) prestige brand-name, (2) front-row seating, (3) an acceptable degree of ethnic diversity, (4) the show well attended & (5) ideal lighting for photography.
+This one could be used in a case study of how to tick the due diligence boxes: (1) prestige brand-name, (2) front-row seating, (3) an acceptable degree of DEI (diversity, equity and inclusion), (4) the show well attended & (5) ideal lighting for photography.

 Wednesday, June 28, 2023